colelawrence/decipad/libs/runtime/README.md

   - Inform the user of the identity of the users editing the pad
   - Inform the user of other users' cursor positions
   - Inform the user of other users'
-- Computation
-  - Ask to parse type-check a pad.
-Get the errors with block and location of each error encountered.
-  - Ask for a given value on a given line in a given block.
-Get informed about both the type and the result value.

 ## Import